J-PARK11/SMART101-Multimodal-Algorithmic-Reasoning/README.md

 ### Online submission
 We have two separate eval.ai challenges: (i) SMART-101 CVPR 2024 Challenge for the test phase and (ii) another one for the dev phase.
 These challenges are entirely different and serve different purposes.
 A participant must create an eval.ai participant profile in (i) for participating in the challenge.

 **Test Challenge phase**: This phase/split will be used to decide challenge winners.
 Each team is allowed a total of 10 submissions until the end of challenge submission phase.
 The highest performing of these 10 will be automatically chosen.
 Results on this split will not be made public until the announcement of final results at the [MAR workshop at CVPR 2024](https://marworkshop.github.io/cvpr24/index.html). **Please read the instructions below carefully for this test phase submission**.
-Your submission will be evaluated on 100 puzzles and will have a total available time of 5 mins to finish.
+<br>Your submission will be evaluated on 100 puzzles and will have a total available time of 5 mins to finish.<br>
 a.
 Create a participant profile on eval.ai at the SMART-101-Challenge-test website [here](https://eval.ai/web/challenges/challenge-page/2247/phases).
-You will receive a <participant id> after this step.
+You will receive a <participant id> after this step. <br>
 b.
-Follow the steps to create a local docker image on your computer.
+Follow the steps to create a local docker image on your computer.<br>
 c.
 Upload your docker image to a docker-sharing website (e.g., docker-hub, or make a tar ball and share via dropbox, for example).
 This step will produce a <docker-share-link>.
-Some useful instructions for sharing the docker are provided below.
+Some useful instructions for sharing the docker are provided below.<br>
 ```
 # using tar based sharing
 docker save <docker-image-name>:<tag> > <my_submission>.tar